itaminul/Nextjs-university-management-system/README.md

-## This is the Nextjs project of University Management system using Ant design, Redux Toolkit, Prisma, and PostgreSQL.
+## This is the Nextjs project of University Management system using Ant design, Redux Toolkit.

 ## Steps to run this App